- CIT Bank vs Ally Bank : Which is Better? - June 3, 2020

 Personally, I have a Scottrade account and have never had any complaints.
 However, there are circumstances where I’d go with eTrade vs Scottrade.
 If you have less than $2,500 to initially invest (and over $500) eTrade is the obviously choice.

 If you are looking to do Futures or Forex, eTrade is clearly the better option because Scottrade doesn’t have this capability.
+If you are looking to do crypto, you can check out our bitcoin prime review.

 Similarly, if you plan on investing primarily in more popular ETFs, eTrade is the clear choice.